vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-app-store/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store.md

 To complete this guide, you will need:

 - **[GitHub](https://github.com/) account:** The app homologation is conducted via GitHub and Pull Requests (PR).
 Ensure you have a GitHub account.
- - **VTEX IO CLI `3.x`:** Ensure that the VTEX IO CLI is updated to at least version `3.x`.
+ - **VTEX IO CLI `3.x`:** Ensure that the VTEX IO CLI is updated to version `3.x`.
 For instructions, refer to [Updating VTEX IO'S CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-update).

 ### App prerequisites